cyberbotics/webots-doc/guide/interfacing-webots-to-third-party-software-with-tcp-ip.md

 ### Overview

-Webots offers programming APIs for following languages: C/C++, Java, Python and *MATLAB*^(TM).
-It is also possible to interface Webots with other programming languages of software packages, such as *Lisp*^(TM), *LabView*^(TM), etc. Such an interface can be implemented through a TCP/IP protocol that you can define yourself.
+Webots offers programming APIs for following languages: C/C++, Java, Python and *MATLAB*<sup>TM</sup>.
+It is also possible to interface Webots with other programming languages of software packages, such as *Lisp*<sup>TM</sup>, *LabView*<sup>TM</sup>, etc. Such an interface can be implemented through a TCP/IP protocol that you can define yourself.
 Webots comes with an example of interfacing a simulated Khepera robot via TCP/IP to any third party program able to read from and write to a TCP/IP connection.
 This example world is called "khepera\_tcpip.wbt", and can be found in the "WEBOTS\_MODULES\_PATH/projects/robots/khepera/khepera1/worlds" directory of Webots.
 The simulated Khepera robot is controlled by the "tcpip" controller which is in the "controllers" directory of the same project.
 This small C controller comes with full source code in "tcpip.c", so that you can modify it to suit your needs.
 A client example is provided in "client.c".
 This client may be used as a model to write a similar client using the programming language of your third party software.
-This has already been implemented in *Lisp*^(TM) and *MATLAB*^(TM) by some Webots users.
+This has already been implemented in *Lisp*<sup>TM</sup> and *MATLAB*<sup>TM</sup> by some Webots users.

 ### Main advantages